TrivadisPF/trivadis-technology-radar/radar/2020-07-29/streamsets-transformer.md

 ---
+id:				streamsets-transformer
 title:      	"StreamSets Transformer"
 ring:       	assess
 quadrant:   	platforms-and-services
+relatedTo:		[]
+alternativeTo:	[]
+skillsNeeded:	[]
+supportsTvdBB:	[]
+owners:         []
+status:			draft
+featured:       true
 ---

 [StreamSets Transformer](https://streamsets.com/products/dataops-platform/transformer-etl/) is a data pipeline engine designed for any developer or data engineer to build ETL and ML pipelines that execute on Spark-- without coding.
 Transformer pipelines also provide unparalleled visibility into the execution of Spark applications with data previews and easy trouble-shooting, reducing the time to design and operate pipelines on Spark for developers of all skill levels.